tyleung/MSBD5005-Esports/README.md

 **Running the server**:
 `cd server/`
-`npm run start` or `yarn start`
+`npm run dev-start` or `yarn dev-start`

 To test locally, the default url is http://localhost:8081

 **Deployment**:
-If there are changes to the client code, the static files need to be rebuilt:
-`cd client/`
-`npm run build` or `yarn build`

 Pushing to master will activate the Google Cloud build trigger for deployment:
 `git push origin master`
-This will deploy both the client and server files.
+This will deploy the client files if there are changes in the client folder, and also the server files if there are changes in the server folder.